IN DEEP WATER: SUSTAINABLE FISHING

 The answer to how we better sustain communities of life, on and off shore, might be murky.
 But this honest insight exposes a system sunk by human greed, and floats ideas for turning the tide.

-Mel Osborne of BBC Radio Cornwall featured Hot Poet, Chris Redmond, diving into some of the UK’s most sustainable fishing practices.
+Mel Osborne of BBC Radio Cornwall featured Hot Poet, Chris Redmond, diving into some of the UK’s most sustainable marine fishing practices.
 Listen now and uncover how Cornish fisherfolk are working to replace a broken system with one that considers sustenance, livelihoods, and our planet.